csswizardry/csswizardry.github.com/_posts/2014-08-05-advice-to-budding-front-end-developers.md

 ### Don’t have a plan

 I don’t think you can _really_ plan something as long term as your career.
-With something that can change so much and so frequently—and often for reasons well outside of your control—it is probably best not to try and have a rigid roadmap, timescale, or plan at all.
+With something that can change so much and so frequently — and often for reasons well outside of your control — it is probably best not to try and have a rigid roadmap, timescale, or plan at all.

 Sure, have some loose ideas of things you might want to do: <q>I want to work in